nion-software/nionswift/docs/user_interface.rst

 * Change the order of layers using the up and down arrow buttons under the layer number.

 * Add or remove layers with the plus and minus buttons to the right of the arrow buttons.

 * Associate layers with data items in the stack using the text box labeled :guilabel:`Data Index`.
 Type the number of the data item as it appears in the stack.
-The first data item will be called “Data #0,” the second will be called “Data #1,” and so on.
+The first data item will be called "Data #0," the second will be called "Data #1," and so on.
 Type 0 or 1 into the text box to associate the layer with Data #0 or Data #1 respectively.

 * Choose which row of a data item to show.
-If a data item has multiple rows, use the “Row” text box to choose which one is shown.
+If a data item has multiple rows, use the "Row" text box to choose which one is shown.
 Like data items, the row numbering will start at 0 and count up.

 * Change the fill color and stroke color using the color or text boxes under each layer's section.

- * Change colors with text like rgb(100, 50, 200), #55AAFF, or a web-defined color like “Blue”
+  * Change colors with text like rgb(100, 50, 200), #55AAFF, or a web-defined color like "Blue"

- * Choose colors with the color selection panel by clicking on the color box next to “Fill Color” or “Stroke Color.”
+  * Choose colors with the color selection panel by clicking on the color box next to "Fill Color" or "Stroke Color."

   * Input transparent colors with text like rgb(100, 50, 200, .5) or #55AAFF80.

   * Change the transparency of a color using the opacity sliders at the bottom of the color selection panel.

- * Choose no color by deleting any text from the text box next to “Fill Color” or “Stroke Color.”
-The text box will show a gray “None.”
+  * Choose no color by deleting any text from the text box next to "Fill Color" or "Stroke Color."
+The text box will show a gray "None."

-* Change the stroke width by typing a number into the “Stroke Width” text box.
+* Change the stroke width by typing a number into the "Stroke Width" text box.
 This will create an outline of the stroke color around the associated layer.

+* Change the complex display type for a layer.
+If the data is complex, choose Log Absolute, Absolute, Phase, Real, or Imaginary to control how the data is converted to a scalar for display.

 .. _Graphics Inspector Section: